18 Feb

 8. Create A “Do Not Pack” List

-If you’re moving cross-border, be aware that you’re not allowed to transport certain items between provinces or countries.
+If you’re moving to a brand new province or country, be aware that you’re not allowed to transport certain items between provinces or countries.
 Marijuana, for instance, is legal in Canada but prohibited in many areas of the United States.
 Other restrictions apply when you move back to Canada from abroad.

 9. Make a Plan for Furniture and Appliances